steffen-wedig/steffen-wedig.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I'm interested in using computational methods in materials science to understand, model, and design novel materials.
-I am particularly excited by combining simulation techniques like molecular dynamics and electronic structure calculations with machine learning.
+        Computational materials science bridges physical theory and experimental discovery.
+My research focuses on leveraging simulation techniques such as molecular dynamics and electronic structure calculations - augmented by machine learning - to understand and design materials on microscopic scales.
+I'm passionate about tackling interdisciplinary challenges, where computation, engineering, experiment, and theory come together to bring awesome ideas into reality.
     design:
       columns: '1'